 Optical flame detectors are often used in highly polluted or dirty areas that force maintenance personnel to access the detector frequently to clean its optical window.
-The special air shield, developed for the Rosemount 975 series optical flame detectors, allows operators to install the flame detectors under tough environmental conditions where they may be exposed to oil vapors, sand, dust, and other particulate matter.
+The special air shield, developed for 975 series optical flame detectors, allows their installation under tough environmental conditions where they may be exposed to oil vapors, sand, dust, and other particulate matter.